 I decided that I’d like a small group of my close friends and loved ones to celebrate with me!

 For clients looking to celebrate with more family members and friends than an elopement, we offer the Intimate Destination Wedding package.
-With that package, we provide the officiant and photography, plus Shannon, our Client Concierge, to connect you directly with other trusted wedding vendors and enter into contracts with them.
-Based on our experience working with hundreds of couples, we have decided that the specific type of officiating and photography services we’ve included in this package, especially the two hours of photography, are the minimum we need to have a successful event.
+With that package, we provide the officiant and photography, plus Jennifer, our Client Concierge, to connect you directly with other trusted wedding vendors and enter into contracts with them.
+We also provide pedicab transportation to help you get photos in all of best locations in historic downtown Savannah.
+Based on our experience working with over 500 couples, we have decided that the specific type of services we’ve included in this package, especially the two hours of photography, are the minimum we need to have a successful event.

 When planning an event for this amount of guests, your additional cost considerations are that (1) you may need to rent a venue for your ceremony, as well as possibly seating, and (2) the costs associated with your post-wedding celebration.
 Every additional guest has the potential to bring their own complications, too, that you may not feel as greatly with larger weddings.

-If you have 7-15 guests, and ARE flexible about the day, time, and specific location of your wedding for this package, you can have your ceremony in one of Savannah’s squares or parks without a permit.
-If you have between 16-30 guests or are NOT flexible about time, date, and location, you will need to reserve a location.
-The cost of that can range from $50 an hour for Greenwich Park at Bonaventure Cemetery, $200-400 for the Savannah Botanical Gardens, or $450-$600 for a Savannah square or park, depending on your date.
-Chair rentals, if needed, usually run between $5 a chair.
+If you have 7-16 guests, and ARE flexible about the day, time, and specific location of your wedding for this package, you can have your ceremony in one of Savannah’s squares or parks without a permit.
+If you have between 16-30 guests, you will need to reserve a location.
+The cost of that can range from $50 an hour for Greenwich Park at Bonaventure Cemetery, $200-400 for the Savannah Botanical Gardens, or $325 for a Savannah square or park (plus security), depending on your date.
+Chair rentals, if needed, usually run between $2 to $5 a chair.

-If you have 20-30 guests, you may also need to pay a room rental fee for the place where you choose to have your post-ceremony celebration, usually in the high hundreds to low thousands.
+Finally, if you have 20-30 guests, you may also need to pay a room rental fee for the place where you choose to have your post-ceremony celebration, usually in the high hundreds to low thousands.
+We also allow couples to book the Intimate Destination Wedding package for up to 50 guests with prior approval and on-site assistance from our Client Concierge at an additional cost.

-Here are some examples of how couples used the Intimate Destination Wedding Package this year.
+Here are some examples of how couples used the Intimate Destination Wedding Package in the past

 - Rachael & Tye from Beaufort, SC married at Forsyth Park on a Saturday in front of 24 of their friends.
 They rented the square and chairs, as well as secured vendors for hair & makeup, flowers, pedicabs for their photography tour and they had their evening celebration at The Pirate House.